gkossakowski/kentuckymule/notes.md

 Parsing speed of `basic.ignore.scala`: 990k LoC per second Parsing speed of `Typer.ignore.scala`: 293k LoC per second

-The single-threaeed parsing performance is decent.
+The single-threaded parsing performance is decent.
 It would take roughly 30s to parse 10m LoC.

 Here are results of testing parser performance in multi-threaded setting.